 The Vice President for Academic Affairs will evaluate all documentation provided by the student, faculty member, dean of the school and Dean of Student Affairs and determine whether to uphold the finding of misconduct.
 If the misconduct finding is upheld, the Vice President for Academic Affairs will determine whether the academic and administrative sanctions are appropriate for the severity of the misconduct.
 The Vice President for Academic Affairs will communicate such ruling to the student in writing within 7 business days of receipt of the student’s appeal.
 The student shall have no further appeal rights.

 4. Protection of Privacy

-All written or spoken communications between the student and the faculty member and the student and University administration will be disclosed only as (1) reasonably necessary to investigate the allegations of academic dishonesty, (2) required to report the allegations of academic dishonesty to the University and student, (3) appropriate in any subsequent disciplinary proceedings or legal actions, (4) reasonably necessary in the ordinary business of advising students and administering courses, and/or (5) required by law or court order.
+Unless noted otherwise above, all written or spoken communications between the student and the faculty member and the student and University administration will be disclosed only as (1) reasonably necessary to investigate the allegations of academic dishonesty, (2) required to report the allegations of academic dishonesty to the University and student, (3) appropriate in any subsequent disciplinary proceedings or legal actions, (4) reasonably necessary in the ordinary business of advising students and administering courses, and/or (5) required by law or court order.

 Disciplinary Suspension or Dismissal

 Golden Gate University reserves the right to suspend or dismiss a student for violation of its policies or regulations or for conduct inimical to the best interest of the University or to other students in attendance.
 Information is available in the Griffin Student Handbook and from the Office of Student Affairs.

 Policy on Alcohol and Other Drugs